zzGHzz/primary-ai-edu/docs/requirement.md

 ## Objectives
 The school is exploring ways to incorporate the latest AI technologies to enhance the teaching and learning experience.
 The goal is to establish a concrete plan for setting up an IT infrastructure that supports AI integration in the classroom.

+## Current School IT Settings
+- Google Classroom for teacher-parent communications
+- Google docs/slides for student assignments
+- Students are given dedicated google accounts managed by the school

 ## Outputs

 Prepare a document (in markdown) that covers the following aspects: